 Medications — chiefly the stimulants dextroamphetamine and methylphenidate — are the only proven treatment for attention deficit hyperactivity disorder (ADHD), with its symptoms of distractibility, impulsiveness, and hyperactivity.
 But the benefits of stimulants last only as long as patients continue to take them, and worries about the risks of long-term use are again in the news.

+The FDA records were not easy to interpret.
 On the one hand, it's estimated that fewer than 10% of adverse drug effects are actually reported.
-On the other hand, the rate of sudden cardiac death in the survey was much lower than in the general population.
+On the other hand, the rate of sudden cardiac death in the survey was much lower than the average among children of the same age in the general population.
 After further analysis, a second FDA panel canceled the black box warning but agreed to strengthen present warnings about prescribing these medications to anyone with high blood pressure or heart defects.

-Meanwhile, the British equivalent of the FDA noted seizures and heart rate irregularities in a few people taking atomoxetine (Strattera), a new ADHD drug that is not a stimulant.
+Meanwhile, the Medicines and Healthcare Products Regulatory Agency, the British equivalent of the FDA, noted seizures and heart rate irregularities in a few people taking atomoxetine (Strattera), a new ADHD drug that is not a stimulant.
 The overwhelming majority of them had a prior history of seizures (which the drug did seem to exacerbate).
+Heart rate irregularities were less common and often associated with the use of antidepressants that interfered with the breakdown of atomoxetine.
 The British agency required updating of the drug's label.

 The bottom line is that ADHD drugs are not likely to cause cardiovascular problems in anyone who does not already have underlying cardiac risk.
 But more such people are now using the drugs, because of the explosive growth in adult prescriptions.
+One estimate is that 1.5 million adults, 10% of them over age 50, now take stimulants for ADHD.
 Careful screening and monitoring make sense.

 Growth suppression.
 Many children start taking ADHD medications young and stay on the drugs for years, so the effect on growth is a persisting concern.
-Studies to date offer conflicting evidence.
+Three studies offer conflicting evidence.
+In the first study, 178 children ages 6–13 taking Concerta (a sustained-release form of methylphenidate) were followed for nearly two years.
+Their height and weight were average at the start; at the end, they were slightly shorter and lighter than average, but the difference could have been due to chance.

-In a large study with a broad focus, children ages 7–9 were followed for two years.
+In a third, larger study with a broader focus, children ages 7–9 were followed for two years.
 At the end, those who had continuously taken ADHD medication during that time were on average half an inch shorter and 8 pounds lighter than those not taking the medication.
 To clarify the practical significance of this effect, researchers will have to do studies taking into account the adolescent growth spurt.

 Abuse and diversion.
-Investigators examined the records of 64 hospital emergency departments and found 188 visits involving ADHD medications from August 2003 to December 2005.
+Investigators at the Centers for Disease Control and Prevention examined the records of 64 hospital emergency departments and found 188 visits involving ADHD medications from August 2003 to December 2005.
 The overwhelming majority of the patients were children, and in 60% of cases the cause was intentional ingestion or an overdose, usually of a medication prescribed for someone else.
 About 15% of the patients had cardiovascular symptoms such as chest pain and high blood pressure; other symptoms included stomach pain, muscle weakness, and rashes.

 So, over all, new findings do not seriously challenge the consensus that most people who are properly diagnosed with ADHD will decide that the benefits of stimulant medications outweigh the risks.